Climate change and fisheries: Effects of climate change on oceans

 Oceans and coastal ecosystems play an important role in the global carbon cycle and in Carbon sequestration.
 Rising ocean temperatures and ocean acidification are the results of higher levels of greenhouse gases in the atmosphere.
 Healthy ocean ecosystems are essential for the mitigation of climate change.
 Coral reefs provide habitat for millions of fish species and with no change it can provoke these reefs to die.

+Furthermore, the rise in sea levels also affects other ecosystems such as mangroves and marshes, making them experience a lack of both land and hinterland for the purpose to migrate.

 Greenhouse gas emissions

 The fishing industry sector is a small contributor to greenhouse gas emissions overall but nevertheless there are options for reducing fuel use and greenhouse gas emissions.
 For example, about 0.5 percent of total global CO_{2} emissions in 2012 were caused by fishing vessels (including inland vessels): 172.3 million tonnes of CO_{2}.
 When looking at the aquaculture industry, it was estimated that 385 million tonnes of CO_{2} equivalent (CO_{2} e) were emitted in 2010.
 This equates to around 7 percent of the emissions from agriculture.